-- 39.1.
-The initial directors are the people who have agreed to act as directors and who are named as proposed directors in the application for registration of the company. - 39.2.
-Apart from the initial directors and directors appointed under clause 39.5, the members may elect a director by a resolution passed in a general meeting. - 39.3.
-Each of the directors must be appointed by a separate resolution, unless: - (a) the members present have first passed a resolution that the appointments may be voted on together, and - (b) no votes were cast against that resolution. - 39.4.
-A person is eligible for election as a director of the company if they: - (a) are a member of the company, or a representative of a member of the company (appointed under clause 24) - (b) are nominated by two members or representatives of members entitled to vote (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), - (c) give the company their signed consent to act as a director of the company, and - (d) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.5.
-The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person: - (a) is a member of the company, or a representative of a member of the company (appointed under clause 24) - (b) gives the company their signed consent to act as a director of the company, and - (c) is not ineligible to be a director under the Corporations Act or the ACNC Act.

-39.6.If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.
+- 39.1 The initial directors are the people who have agreed to act as directors and who are named as proposed directors in the application for registration of the company. - 39.2 Apart from the initial directors and directors appointed under clause 39.5, the members may elect a director by a resolution passed in a general meeting. - 39.3 Each of the directors must be appointed by a separate resolution, unless: - (a) the members present have first passed a resolution that the appointments may be voted on together, and - (b) no votes were cast against that resolution. - 39.4 A person is eligible for election as a director of the company if they: - (a) are nominated by 50% of members or representatives of members entitled to vote (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), and - (b) gives the company their signed consent to act as a director of the company, an - (c) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.5 The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person: - (a) gives the company their signed consent to act as a director of the company, and - (b) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.6 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.